suvi277/social-media-app/README.md

 ### Authentication details

 Please use below example credential to **sign in** or else you can choose to **sign up** and create a user creds.
-But since this app doesn't consume any API or implements localstorage tp stpre data, so it wont be last when session ends.
+But since this app doesn't consume any API or implements localstorage to stpre data, so it wont be last when session ends.

 ```markdown
 **email:** 'suvi@example.com',